aaqibhabib/uber-trips/README.md

 # Overview
-A simple api for viewing Uber data. trips100.json is the provided file, however is limited in timestamp spread. genData.js is a utility that uses trips100.json and spreads start_hour and increases the duration of each trip.
+A simple api for viewing Uber data. `trips100.json` is the provided file, however is limited in timestamp spread. `genData.js` is a utility that uses `trips100.json` and spreads `start_hour` and increases the duration of each trip.
 This is the file used to seed the DB.

 This app relies on using a MongoDB instance on hosted on MongoLab.

+# Requirements
+ This app designed to work on ES6 systems.
+Make sure you have the v4+ NodeJS environment and a ES6 browser (new Chrome will do).

 # Installing
 1. git clone https://github.com/aaqibhabib/uber-trips.git